Pure chocolate mousse recipe by Patrice Chapon in Paris using the strongest 100% cacao content plus a brief description how chocolate is made.

 After grinding to obtain cocoa nibs then 8 hours maturing, he adds sugar (and powdered milk for milk chocolate).
 He continues to grind then liquify the cacao by a method called conching.

-Any acids or bitterness disappear after at least 48 hours and as if by magic, the end result after tempering and mixing, we're left to discover the end result.
+Any acids or bitterness disappear after at least 48 hours.
+Then, as if by magic, the end result after tempering and mixing, we're left to discover the end result.

-Tasting our way through the characteristic tropical-patterned packaged chocolate bars, each variety has its own subtle but particular flavours: Cuba has notes of spice and exotic fruits, Lucie agreed that Ghana has banana notes, and Madagascar has real after-notes of red fruits.
+Tasting our way through the characteristic tropical-patterned packaged chocolate bars, each variety has its own subtle but particular flavours.
+While Cuba has notes of spice and tropical fruits, Ghana has banana notes, and Madagascar has magic after-notes of red fruits.
+For red wine notes with balsamic vinegar, nibble on Équateur (74% cacao).

 Their confused expressions were quickly transformed as their eyes feasted on chocolate lollipops.

 True to the chocolate bars, the mousses were so dense in chocolate, yet light and airy.
-Chapon states that he uses about 20-30% less chocolate in his mousses due to the high cocoa content than more standard chocolate mousses that our grandmothers made.
+Chapon states that he uses about 20-30% less chocolate in his mousses.
+It's due to the high cocoa content than more standard chocolate mousses that our grandmothers made.

 What Does the Strongest 100% Cacao Chocolate Mousse Taste Like?

-With so many chocolate varieties to choose from, I thought I'd be adventurous and go for the 100% pure cacao Rio Caribe of Venezuela.
+With so many chocolate varieties to choose from, I thought I'd be adventurous and go for the 100% pure cacao Venezuela.
 On the tablet's back label, it even specifies "100% minimum", which would excite any cocoa connoisseur!

-As it's 100%, also note that it's drier than most classic mousses.
+As it's 100%, also note that the texture is drier than most classic mousses.
 The aftertaste is intense - a little goes a long way to appreciate the flavours.
-Just as in wine-tasting, I'd even go as far as to say that this chocolate mousse is earthy or as we say in wine terms, "sous bois" or undergrowth (for more on tasting, see my post about different aromas on the nose for wine-tasting).
-It was almost leafy or, dare I say, mossy.
-In French, moss is mousse - so I'll leave you to groan at that pun!
+Just as in wine-tasting, I'd even go as far as to say that this chocolate mousse is earthy.
+Or, as we say in wine terms, "sous bois" or undergrowth.
+For more on tasting, see my post about different aromas on the nose for wine-tasting.

 Pure 100% Cacao Chocolate Mousse Recipe by Patrice Chapon

-Patrice Chapon states the best chocolate to use for his mousse is 100% Rio Caribe.
-However, if you don't want to use a strong 100% cacao tablet, use either Equagha, équateur, Mexique or Brésil from his choice of chocolate tablets.
+Patrice Chapon stated the best chocolate to use for his mousse is 100% Venezuela.
+However, if you don't want to use the strongest 100% cacao tablet, use either Equagha, Équateur, Mexique or Brésil from his choice of chocolate tablets.

 If you're in Paris, either drop in and taste the mousse for yourself at Chapon's boutiques.
-This post is not sponsored.
+See more in my article on rue du Bac: Paris Pastry Street.

 Ingredients